adschw1/ansible-quickstart/README.rst

     touch inventory.ini
     vim inventory.yaml
-    echo "" > inventory.etc
+    echo "" > inventory.yml

 This file holds a list of devices and can be specified by using ``-i inventory`` There are many differnet types, find a inventory format that suits you.
+You don't really need to worry about indenting with ``.ini`` files, I would recommend starting with those.

 Example of a ``.ini` inventory: